Being a mother is kind of like being in the movie, “Groundhog Day.”

 Hobbies to the rescue!

-I have tried many of the best hobbies for moms and have found very few I don’t like.
+I have tried many of the hobbies and have found very few I don’t like.
 In fact, there are many more I would like to learn.

 Please comment below and tell me what your favorite hobby is or which hobby you would like to try next!